-This Memorial Day weekend, you can go at a sports event, take a bite from the Northern Michigan food and drink scene, watch a film at the State Theater, enjoy Northern Michigan’s outdoors …there’s so much for the whole family to do in Traverse City on Memorial Day!
-Here are 10 travel ideas to fill your calendar during your Traverse City Memorial Day weekend.
+This Memorial Day weekend, you can attend a sporting event, savor the Northern Michigan food and drink scene, catch a film at the State Theatre, enjoy the great outdoors … the list is endless!
+Here are 10 travel ideas for your Traverse City Memorial Day weekend.

-Whether you’re a runner or just providing moral support, the Bayshore Marathon in Traverse City is a great way to get Memorial Day Weekend in Traverse City off to a running start.
-The races—there’s a 10K, half, and marathon—course the Old Mission Peninsula, so joggers enjoy the beautiful scenery as a distraction from their athletic exploits while observers can just drink it all in.
+Whether you’re a runner or just providing moral support, the Bayshore Marathon is a great way to get Memorial Day Weekend off to a running start.
+The races—there’s a 10K, half, and marathon—head up Old Mission Peninsula, so racers can enjoy the beautiful scenery as a distraction from their athletic exploits.

 Experience local foods during your Traverse City Memorial Day weekend!
-Located next to Traverse City’s Boardman River and between downtown Traverse City and Clinch Park, the Sara Hardy Farmer’s Market offers the best in local produce, hand-crafted baked goods, jams and other delicious wares.
+Located next to the Boardman River and between downtown and Clinch Park, the Sara Hardy Farmer’s Market offers the best in local produce, hand-crafted baked goods, jams and other delicious wares.
 The Saturday market is open from 7:30 am until noon, giving you the perfect opportunity to grab a warm croissant and some fresh fruit for breakfast as you stroll through vendors’ stalls.

-Meanwhile, the restaurants and eateries will be buzzing nearby: Trattoria Stella is a star among the fine dining scene in Traverse City as well as the Sicilian restaurant Pepenero, while Higher Grounds, Left Foot Charley, Underground Cheesecake Co. and Pleasanton Bakery all offer artisanal specialty creations—those being coffee, wine, cheesecake and baked goods, respectively.
+The restaurants and eateries are buzzing at the Commons: Trattoria Stella is a star among the fine dining scene in Traverse City as well as the Sicilian restaurant Pepenero, while Higher Grounds, Left Foot Charley, Underground Cheesecake Co. and Pleasanton Bakery all offer artisanal specialty creations—those being coffee, wine, cheesecake and baked goods, respectively.

 Dine al fresco at one of the picnic tables placed along Grand Traverse Bay or at one of the many parks in downtown Traverse City, such as Hannah Park on Sixth Street.
 To keep things simple, pick up some delicious sandwiches at Folgarelli’s Italian Market (might we suggest their most popular sandwich, the Godfather) or go to Oryana Co-Op‘s Lake Street Kitchen, which features healthy organic cuisine for dine-in or to go!